Jared Hendrix: Ballot measures

 In 2022, Hendrix led an initiated measure to amend the North Dakota state constitution to apply term limits on the governor and state legislature.
-In an op-ed in the Minot Daily News, Hendrix argued, “In this era of political division and polarization, term limits are an issue that brings Americans together...
-Since 8-year term limits are good enough for the leader of the free world, they ought to be good enough for state leaders too.”
+In an op-ed in the Minot Daily News, Hendrix argued, "In this era of political division and polarization, term limits are an issue that brings Americans together...
+Since 8-year term limits are good enough for the leader of the free world, they ought to be good enough for state leaders too."
 Some signatures gathered for the measure were initially rejected by North Dakota Secretary of State Al Jaeger, who was serving in his 30th year in elected office at the time.
 Hendrix filed suit to defend the measure.
-The case was eventually decided by the North Dakota State Supreme Court, which unanimously concluded that “…the Secretary of State misapplied the law” and ordered Jaeger to place the measure on the ballot.
+The case was eventually decided by the state Supreme Court, which unanimously concluded that "the Secretary of State misapplied the law" and ordered Jaeger to place the measure on the ballot.
 The measure was approved by 63.43% of voters.

-In 2024, Hendrix led another ballot effort to apply an age limit of 80 years for members of North Dakota's congressional delegation.
-In an article in the New York Times, Hendrix claimed, “Most people think it’s common sense that politicians should retire at some point.”
+In 2024, Hendrix led another ballot effort to apply an age limit of 80 years for members of North Dakota's congressional delegation, claiming that "[m]ost people think it’s common sense that politicians should retire at some point."
 In an op-ed in the Bismarck Tribune, Hendrix wrote, "It’s easy for well-funded incumbents to stay in power without congressional term limits... [and] we allow career politicians to stay until they croak.
 They should go home, be with their grandchildren, and live under the laws they’ve passed."
-The measure was also successfully approved by voters with over 60% of the vote.
+The measure was approved by voters with over 60% of the vote.

 During the 68th legislative session, legislation was introduced to alter the term limits just passed the previous November election by voters.
-Hendrix testified against the bill, calling it “unconstitutional” and saying a potential lawsuit defending it would be a "frivolous expenditure of state funds."
+Hendrix testified against the bill, calling it "unconstitutional" and saying a potential lawsuit defending it would be a "frivolous expenditure of state funds."